Brockley Whins Metro station

-Brockley Whins is a Tyne and Wear Metro station, serving the suburbs of Boldon Colliery and Brockley Whins, South Tyneside in Tyne and Wear, England.
-It joined the network on 31 March 2002, following the opening of the extension from Pelaw to South Hylton.
+Brockley Whins is a Tyne and Wear Metro station, serving the suburbs of Boldon Colliery and Brockley Whins, in South Tyneside, Tyne and Wear, England.
+It joined the network on 31 March 2002, following the opening of the Green line extension from Pelaw to South Hylton.

 History

 The original station opened in June 1839, as part of the Brandling Junction Railway, and consisted of only one platform, located on the line towards Newcastle.
 This meant that trains towards Sunderland were required to cross over onto the opposite track, in order to allow passengers to board and alight – an arrangement quite common on other railways in the area, such as Crook.
 This arrangement resulted in an accident on 6 December 1870, causing five deaths.
 The subsequent investigation led to changes in the law, as well as the construction of a second platform, to the east of the existing one, to serve Sunderland-bound trains.
 When the station was converted for use by the Tyne and Wear Metro, the westbound platform was relocated opposite the newer eastbound platform.

 The station was originally a busy junction, as the former Stanhope and Tyne Railway route from Tyne Dock to Consett and Waskerley via Washington crossed the Brandling Junction Railway on the level, just to the east of the station at Pontop Crossing, with various curves being laid in to connect the two routes.
-Since the 1850s, passenger traffic has only taken place on the present east–west route, however the former north–south line was used by freight traffic as late as 1966.
+Since the 1850s, passenger traffic has only taken place on the present east–west route; however, the former north–south line was used by freight traffic as late as 1966.
 The station was renamed Boldon Colliery by the London and North Eastern Railway in March 1925, but reverted to its original name in July 1991.

 As well as Seaburn, East Boldon and Heworth, Brockley Whins was formerly served by rail services operating along the Durham Coast Line between Sunderland and Newcastle.
 Following the introduction of Tyne and Wear Metro services to Wearside in March 2002, Heworth is now the only remaining intermediate station served by rail services operating between Sunderland and Newcastle.

 Facilities

 Step-free access is available at all stations across the Tyne and Wear Metro network, with ramped access to platforms at Brockley Whins.
-The station is also equipped with ticket machines, waiting shelter, seating, next train information displays, timetable posters, and an emergency help point on both platforms.
-Ticket machines are able to accept payment with credit and debit card (including contactless payment), notes and coins.
+The station is also equipped with ticket machines, waiting shelter, seating, next train information displays, timetable posters and an emergency help point on both platforms.
+Ticket machines are able to accept payment with credit and debit cards, notes and coins.
 The station is also fitted with smartcard validators, which feature at all stations across the network.

 There is no dedicated car parking available at this station.
 There is the provision for cycle parking, with five cycle pods available for use.